 Your skin may darken.
 It will return to its normal colour after you finish treatment.
 If you’ve had radiotherapy, either recently or in the past, the area that was treated may become red or sore.

 Always tell your doctor or nurse about any skin changes.
 They can give you advice and may prescribe creams or medicines to help.
 Any changes to your skin are usually temporary and improve when treatment finishes.

 Less common side effects of E-CMFBack to top

 Changes in the way the heart works

-Epirubicin can affect the way the heart works but only occasionally when it’s given in high doses, and is usually temporary.
+Epirubicin can affect the way the heart works.
+This happens occasionally when it’s given in high doses and is usually temporary.
 5FU may also affect the way your heart works.
 You may have tests to see how well your heart is working before, during and sometimes after treatment.

 Your nails may become brittle and break easily.
 They may get darker or discoloured, and/or you may get lines or ridges on them.
 These changes grow out after treatment finishes.
 Wearing gloves when washing dishes or using detergents will help protect your nails during treatment.